CREATING A LETTERBOX

 Some people go to much greater lengths to camoflage their containers.
 Taped-on plastic ferns and leaves, dangling shards of camo-colored fabric, you name it.

 It's usually a good idea to write "LETTERBOX" on the outside of the container; it helps accidental finders realize it's not litter.
 One method that works for me is to paint one area with the camo paint and then write on that area with black permanent magic marker.
 That maintains the camo while still providing a clear, readable label.
-I also sometimes use a silver colored pencil, which shines a bit but doesn't really harm the camo.
+I also sometimes use a silver or white colored pencil, which shines a bit but doesn't really harm the camo.

 Another popular idea with transparent plastic containers is to mask off a rectangular area while painting, and then write backwards on the inside so it can be read through the clear plastic.